[Top] [Contents] [Index] [ ? ]

 preview-dvips-command

 The regular command for turning a DVI file into a single PostScript file is preview-fast-dvips-command, while preview-dvips-command is used for cranking out a DVI file where every preview is in a separate EPS file.
 Which of the two commands gets used depends on the setting of preview-fast-conversion.
-The printer specified here by default is ‘-Pwww’ by default, which will usually get you scalable fonts where available.
+The printer specified here is ‘-Pwww’ by default, which will usually get you scalable fonts where available.
 If you are experiencing problems, you might want to try playing around with Dvips options (See (dvips)Command-line options).

 The conversion of the previews into PostScript or EPS files gets started after the LaTeX run completes when Emacs recognizes the first image while parsing the error messages.
 When Emacs has finished parsing the error messages, it activates all detected previews.
 This entails throwing away any previous previews covering the same areas, and then replacing the text in its visual appearance by a placeholder looking like a roadworks sign.